Old-fashioned refrigerator pickles made with fresh cucumbers and onions

 Southern Garden Sangria: A Vintage-Inspired Summer Sip

-There’s something about a Southern summer that invites slow afternoon, porch swings, and a glass of something cold in hand.
-This Southern Garden Sangria is my take on a warm weather classic, inspired by vintage garden parties, worn recipe cards, and the kind of fruit-filled drinks our grandmothers might have made from what they had growing in the yard.
+Southern summers invite slow afternoons, porch swings, and a glass of something cold in hand.
+This Southern Sangria is my take on a warm weather classic, inspired by vintage garden parties, worn recipe cards, and the kind of fruit-filled drinks inspired by old-fashioned fruit punches and garden-party entertaining.

 This isn’t the overly sweet sangria you may have had at a chain restaurant.
 This version is subtle, fragrant, and anchored by summer’s best fruits.